Washington State Patrol aircraft targeted by laser over Tumwater

-A person is in jail after a Washington State Patrol aircraft was hit with a laser light Thursday night over Tumwater.
+TUMWATER, Wash. — A person is in jail after a Washington State Patrol (WSP) aircraft was hit with a laser light Thursday night over Tumwater.

+The aircraft was assisting in locating an elderly man who had wandered away from caregivers when it happened.
+That man was found Friday morning, according to Tumwater police.

 But it's just the latest incident of a dangerous practice that can have serious consequences.